-199. Independent Studies in Electrical and Computer Engineering (1-5) STAFF of two upper-division courses in electrical and computer engineering; consent of instructor.
+199. Independent Studies in Electrical and Computer Engineering

+Prerequisites: upper division standing; completion of two upper-division courses in electrical and computer engineering; consent of instructor.

 Must have a minimum 3.0 grade-point average for the preceding three quarters.
-Students are limited to five units per guarter and 30 units total in all
+Students are limited to five units per quarter and 30 units total in all 98/99/198/199/199DC/199RA courses combined.